CD-i FAQ 2020 | Back to Index

 Because of this multi-session capability, some CD-ROM discs with Audio-content (so called CD-Plus or CD-Extra discs) can not play audio on a CD-i player.
 The CD-ROM part is contained in the second session which is ignored by a regular CD-Audio player, but since a CD-i player is aware of succeeding sessions on a disc it will refer to the latest session.
 Since the TOC (table of contents) in the second session does not refer back to the CD-Audio tracks, a CD-i player is unable to play them.

 Multi-session capability is not part of the Green Book, but is implemented by all manufacturers of consumer CD-i players.

 4.14 How can a CD-i player be connected to a TV or stereo system?

-It is completely up to the manufacturer of a CD-i player how the player can be connected to a TV set.
-There are several connection methods available, such as (ranging from bad to good) RF (antenna), CVBS (composite video), Y/C (seperated chroma and brightness information, sometimes referred to as Hi-8 or SVHS) and RGB (component video for each of the red, green and blue color components).
-If available use RGB, which is available on most European players as a SCART- or Euroconnector.
-If not, use Y/C. Only in all other circumstances use CVBS or RF, since these provide a significant lower color reproduction quality and sharpness compared to RGB and Y/C.
+It is completely up to the manufacturer of a CD-i player how the player should be connected to a TV set.
+There are several connection methods available, such as (ranging from bad to good) RF (antenna), CVBS (composite video), Y/C (separated chroma and brightness information, sometimes referred to as Hi-8 or SVHS) and RGB (component video for each of the red, green and blue color components).
+If available, use RGB, which is available on most European players as a SCART- or Euroconnector.
+If not, use Y/C. Only in all other circumstances use CVBS or RF, since these provide a significantly lower color reproduction quality and sharpness compared to RGB and Y/C.

-Most CD-i player have two standard cinch connectors for audio output.
-These connectors can be connected to any stereo-system (make sure not to use the input port for a phonograph if still available, any other one like tape, aux or TV is fine).
-Some players (most notably the portables) have a mini-jack audio output instead of two cinch outputs.
-Make sure you get the correct cable set.
+Most CD-i players have two standard analog cinch/RCA connectors for audio output.
+These connectors can be connected to an audio system or receiver.
+Some players (most notably the portables) have a mini-jack audio output instead of two cinch/RCA outputs.

 4.15 What is the Digital Out connector on some players used for?